-Product Innovation can come in three different forms.
+"When people think of innovation, often, they're thinking of product innovation.
+Product Innovation is the process of creating a new product-or improving an existing one-to meet customers' needs in a novel way.1 Product innovation can come in three different forms.
 1) The development of a new product, such as the Fitbit or Amazon's Kindle.
-New product development may be considered radical innovation as it can be a game-changer in the market.
 2) An improvement of the performance of the existing product, such as an increase in the digital camera resolution of the iPhone 11.
-3) A new feature to an existing product, such as power windows to a car.
+3) A new feature to an existing product, such as power windows to a car."2

 Incremental innovation, the least risky and most frequently seen, is the improvement of existing products.
 An example of this is the development of the first Walkman, a personal music player released by Sony in 1979.
 It combined an audio cassette player and headphones.
 As the story goes the Sony chairman wanted a way to listen to his opera music on a long international flight.
 His request was sent to a Sony designer who prototyped something by working with an existing Sony product, a bulky tape player popular with journalists.
 But the designer modified it to be a playback-only version that could be used with headphones.
 He rigged up a prototype in time for the chairman's next flight and the Sony Walkman was born.
-This wasn't a technological breakthrough, but compared to previous products it was a breakthrough in imagination in incremental product innovation.1
+This wasn't a technological breakthrough, but compared to previous products it was a breakthrough in imagination in incremental product innovation.3